OpenIndiana/oi-docs/docs/handbook/community.md

 # Hipster Handbook - Community Tutorials

-## How to Install Oracle Database 11R2 on OpenIndiana Hipster
+## How to Install Oracle Databases (Native or Vagrant) on OpenIndiana Hipster

-Contributed by OpenIndiana community member Franklin Ronald, this article details the steps required for the installation of Oracle Database 11R2 on OpenIndiana Hipster.
+Originally contributed by OpenIndiana community member Franklin Ronald, Franklin Ronald's article details the steps required for the native installation of Oracle Database 11R2 on OpenIndiana Hipster.
+Alternatively it is possible to run Oracle RAC or any other Oracle Database software using VirtualBox and Vagrant.

 Link to PDF Document: [How to Install Oracle Database 11R2 on OpenIndiana Hipster](../pdf/HowToInstallOracleDB.pdf)

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 It is not recommended to run Oracle Database on OpenIndiana in a production environment.
 Oracle has a restricted list of supported operating systems and unfortunately OpenIndiana is not in it.
-The purpose of this article is to install the Oracle Database for use in a development environment.
+The purpose of the Installing 11R2 on OI article is to install the Oracle Database for use in a development environment.

-Unfortunately, it is not possible to run Oracle Database version 12 and above on OpenIndiana.
+For development purposes it is also possible to setup Oracle Database 18, 19 and 21.3 using Vagrant.
+See the Vagrant documentation for more information.
 </div>

 ## How to Install Sun Ray Software on OpenIndiana Hipster